shyamgupta196/segmentation_streamlit/README.md

 after this the RESULTS WERE NOT GOOD....

-I had many boring looking photos
+I had many boring n bad look photos of mine

 which really look good AFTER